ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 access to the domain.
-For example, a DNS server may block access to a domain based on the content category such as "Malware" to protect the endpoint from malicious software, "Phishing" to prevent the end user from revealing sensitive information to the attacker, etc. A end user may need to know the contact details of the IT/InfoSec team to raise a complaint.
+For example, a DNS server may block access to a domain based on the content category such as "Malware" to protect the endpoint from malicious software, "Phishing" to prevent the end user from revealing sensitive information to the attacker, etc. An end user may need to know the contact details of the IT/InfoSec team to raise a complaint.
 Further, the information conveyed by {{!RFC8914}} is intended for diagnostic purposes and is not structured for automated processing, localization, or extensibility.

 This document defines a structured, machine-readable format for conveying such details in the EXTRA-TEXT field, enabling clients to process the information programmatically and present it to end users (e.g., with localization support), while